RobotecAI/robotec-o3de-tools/readme.md

 ![](doc/SplineToolsEditorComponent.png)

 To publish spline path, add `SplinePublisher` next to the [Spline component](https://docs.o3de.org/docs/user-guide/components/reference/shape/spline/).
-Adjust **frequency update** to set how often the path will be published.
+Adjust **update frequency** to set how often the path will be published.

 ## Using geo-referenced data